AirObject: A Temporally Evolving Graph Embedding for Object Identification: Experimental Results

 \subsection{Limitations}

-Although our proposed method AirObject achieves the state-of-the-art performance for object identification across challenging scenarios, we notice that it struggles to identify objects when two distinct parts of an object are observed across the temporal sequences.
-For example, in \fref{fig:limitation} we show representative frames of two temporal sequences.
+Although our proposed method, AirObject, achieves the state-of-the-art performance for object identification across challenging scenarios, its success is partially based on the segmentation head's success.
+Furthermore, we notice that it struggles to identify objects when two distinct parts of an object are observed across the temporal sequences.
+For example, in \fref{fig:limitation}, we show representative frames of two temporal sequences.
 Here, intuitively one would match the bikes across the two temporal sequences using either the color of the rider's coat or the relative spatial position.
-However, since AirObject only uses a self-attention limited to the object it fails to identify the bikes.
-We believe this is a limitation of our temporal encoding approach.
+However, since AirObject only uses a self-attention limited to the object, it fails to identify the bikes.
+We believe this is a limitation of our approach.
 In this context, an interesting avenue for future work would be to explore encoding temporal relative spatial information using cross-attention across adjacent objects within the scene and the background.